Where did "Separation of Church and State" Come from?

 The Intersection of Church and State

+Individual people are the "intersection of church and state".
+Their understandings of their faith, and of the laws in the US, place them there.
+The issues in the two areas overlap, especially in the case of LGBT citizens.
+The attacks on our lives and loves come from both sides, especially from people who have a stake in blurring the line, like certain religious institutions or conservative politicians.
+This intersection results in institutionalized heterosexism, where "one man + one woman" is considered normal and anything that is not is abnormal.
+One of the major issues I have with this though is that the conservatives have hijacked the conversation.
 When analyzing the response to any political issue, whether it is a referendum on a local budget item or a law to allow gay couples to marry in any state, there are going to be three groups of opinions: for, against, and undecided.
 The object in the political fight is to sway the undecided votes to your side of the issue temporarily (long enough to vote).
 In the fight for gay rights, unfortunately the majority of the religious voices getting the attention, and therefore spreading their message to those 'undecided' voters, are the conservatives.
 They go on quite loudly about how gay rights are a threat to marriage, our society, etc. and how granting LGBT rights will cause (in a fruity, booming announcer's voice) "the END OF THEWORRLLLDDD!"

 Unfortunately, the progressives don't get as much media attention.
 It is unclear whether this is from the progressives' distaste for using the same over-the-top histrionics as their opponents, cowardice, or just the simple fact that supporting gay rights is not that controversial an issue.
 We need to do a better job of not only countering the negativity from the right, but also communicating the pro-gay positions and mobilizing the voters on our side.
 One way to help build a coalition that actually has political influence and counter the right-wing negativity is by reaching out to other groups that we are part of.